mongodb/docs/source/administration/replica-sets.rst

 .. note::

    A replica set can have up to 12 nodes, but only 7 nodes can have votes.
-See ":ref:`non-voting nodes <replica-set-non-voting-nodes>`" for configuration information regarding non-voting nodes.
+See ":ref:`non-voting members <replica-set-non-voting-members>`" for configuration information regarding non-voting nodes.

 .. warning::